dustming/basinmaker/docs/overview.rst

 License
 ========

-BasinMaker is open-source under the [Artistic License 2.0](https://opensource.org/licenses/Artistic-2.0).
+BasinMaker is open-source under the `Artistic License 2.0 <https://opensource.org/licenses/Artistic-2.0>`_.
 This sofware is freely distributed ’as is’ without warranties or conditions of any kind, either express or implied, including, without limitation, any warranties or conditions of title, non-infringement, merchantability, or fitness for a particular purpose.